redFrik/udk10-Embedded_Systems/udk131219/README.md

 ![orfi_twitter](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131129/orfi_twitter/orfi_twitter.jpg)

-It's a sort of pillow which plays sounds and melodies generated out of twitter messages.
-When a twitter message mentions @MFF_f0 the leds on the pillow starts to flash and a little melody played.
+It's a sort of wireless pillow that plays sounds and melodies generated from twitter messages.
+When a twitter message mentions @MFF_f0, the leds on the pillow starts to flash and a little melody is played.
 With the two sensors (one in each 'wing' of the pillow), one can play back the latest and next to latest melodies.
 The left sensor just plays the latest message, while the right one step through backwards in time and also lowers the tempo for each message playback.
-Message history is saved in a log and loaded again next time you restart the bbb.
+Message history is saved in a log and loaded again the next time you power on the pillow.

-There's a python program that scan twitter messages, read sensors and controls the six leds, and a supercollider program for generating and playing melodies.
+There's a python program that scans twitter messages, read sensors and controls (pwm) the six leds.
+There is also a supercollider program that generates and plays the melodies.
 All the source code and schematics are in the folder 'orfi_twitter' next to this readme file.
 And to get the twitter thing running I followed tutorials here...

 * <https://learn.sparkfun.com/tutorials/raspberry-pi-twitter-monitor/register-your-twitter-app>
 * <http://www.makeuseof.com/tag/how-to-build-a-raspberry-pi-twitter-bot/>